LorenBll/LorenBll/README.md

 ###

 <h2 align="center">About Me</h2>
-<p align="left">I started developing with Visual Basic in 2020 and from here I haven't stopped learning.
+<p align="left">I started developing with Visual Basic in 2020 and from there I haven't stopped learning.
 A lot has changed but I still stand here, unfazed.</p>

 ###